-Grants of up to €6500 towards heat pumps, solar power and insulation are available to homeowners.
+Grants of up to €6500 towards heat pumps, solar panels and insulation are available to homeowners.

 Up until 2018, some homeowners who upgraded their old central heating boiler could claim a grant towards the cost of a new boiler – but now the grants are aimed at solar heating and heat pumps instead of boilers.

 - up to €6500 for heat pump systems.